 The first phase of the exhibition explored the School on the eve of the war, the involvement of Old Edwardians in raising the Birmingham City (Pals) Battalions, and a short film revealed the impact of the conflict on Tolkien and his school friends.

 The second phase of the exhibition opened in May 2016 and commemorated the centenary of the Battle of the Somme, in which 52 Old Edwardians lost their lives.
 This exhibition explored the Somme campaign in greater detail and told the individual stories of Old Edwardians who fought and died in the campaign.
-The exhibition is currently closed as we prepare for the final stage of our commemorations.

-A virtual Roll of Honour provided visitors to the exhibition with the opportunity to browse through photographs and biographies for each Old Edwardian listed on the bronze memorial plaques in the Chapel.
-The Roll of Honour has now been transferred to the School website and can be viewed by clicking here.
+A virtual Roll of Honour provides visitors to the exhibition with the opportunity to browse through photographs and biographies for each Old Edwardian listed on the bronze memorial plaques in the Chapel.
+The Roll of Honour has now also been transferred to the School website and can be viewed by clicking here.

 During the October 2014 half term, 40 pupils travelled to the battlefields of Belgium and Northern France to mark the contributions made by all in the war, but especially those of Old Edwardians and the Birmingham Pals.